ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/01_sessions/03_experiments/README.md

 *Submission*: You do not need to submit anything for this sessions.
 But I will ask questions about the chapter next week!

+## Your Paper

+For your information: you have to submit the question / story-line for your paper on May 25th.
+Hence, you have three more weeks to develop your question.
+After the 25th, we will start to work on "answering" the question.

+*Submission*: -

 ---

 **Happy Experimenting!**